alexandreklr/PGdet/README.md

 ## 1. Installation
-PGdet relies on NumPy and RDKIT.
+PGdet relies on NumPy, pointgroup and RDKIT.